By Dr. Ara Deukmedjian

 Stress Management Techniques

 Stress plays a major role in muscle tension, particularly in the neck and shoulders.
 Chronic stress can worsen inflammation, tighten muscles, and even intensify the pain associated with cervical disc degeneration.
+A 2025 longitudinal study published in the Brazilian Journal of Physical Therapy found that low sleep quality and insufficient physical activity, both of which are tied to chronic stress, were significant risk factors for the development of neck pain.
 Incorporating stress management techniques into your daily routine can help reduce pain flare-ups, improve posture, and promote better overall function.
-Here are some effective approaches:
+Here are some effective approaches.
+4

 1. Deep Breathing Exercises